DUINO-MINER/DUINO-MINER/README.md

 - ⚡ Fun fact: I'm a One Piece fan!

 ## Contact
-- 📫 How to reach me: kixew34@gmail.com
+- 📫 How to reach me: kixew34@gmail.com and i can't access to Discord

 ## Skills
 - Programming Languages: Rust, Java and Python